Guinnevere

 "Guinnevere" is a song written by David Crosby in 1968.
-The song appears on Crosby, Stills & Nash's critically acclaimed eponymous debut album.
-The song is notable for its serene yet pointed melody and its unique lyrics, which compare Queen Guinevere to the object of the singer's affection, referred to as "m'lady".
+The song appeared on Crosby, Stills & Nash's critically acclaimed 1969 eponymous debut album.
+The song is notable for its complex melody and lyrics, which compare Queen Guinevere to the object of the singer's affection, referred to as "m'lady".

 Composition

-In a Rolling Stone interview, Crosby remarked: "That is a very unusual song, it's in a very strange tuning (EBDGAD) with strange time signatures.
+In a Rolling Stone interview, Crosby remarked that "Guinnevere" is "a very unusual song, it's in a very strange tuning (EBDGAD) with strange time signatures.
 It's about three women that I loved.
 One of whom was Christine Hinton - the girl who got killed who was my girlfriend - and one of whom was Joni Mitchell, and the other one is somebody that I can't tell.
 It might be my best song."

-According to Robert Christgau, the song was based on a three-note motif from the 1960 Miles Davis album Sketches of Spain.
+Additionally, according to Robert Christgau, the song is based on a three-note motif from the 1960 Miles Davis album Sketches of Spain.

 The album CSN (box set) contains a demo version of the song played by Crosby on guitar, Jack Casady of Jefferson Airplane on bass, and Cyrus Faryar of Modern Folk Quartet on bouzouki.
 In the liner notes, Crosby says of the song: "When all my friends were listening to Elvis and 1950s rock 'n' roll, I was listening to Chet Baker, Gerry Mulligan and West Coast jazz.
 Later I got involved with the folk music scene.
 After getting kicked out of the Byrds I didn't have a plan, but I went back to my roots, and "Guinnevere" is a combination of these two influences."

 Lyrical themes

-The song also deals with the importance of freedom.
-It may have been written about Queen Guinevere from the perspective of a man addressing a woman; it has been speculated that Crosby wrote about her from the perspective of Sir Lancelot of ancient Welsh lore.
-"Guinnevere" could also be referring to Nancy Ross, who lived with David Crosby and (according to author David McGowan) drew pentagrams on the wall.
-She would leave Crosby in 1966 for Gram Parsons, the grandson of a citrus fruit magnate.
-These facts correlate to the "Nancy Ross" theory: in the song, Crosby sings that Guinnevere "drew pentagrams," and that "peacocks wandered aimlessly underneath an orange tree."
+"Guinnevere" deploys the figure of Queen Guinevere; Crosby writes about her from the perspective of Sir Lancelot of ancient Welsh lore.
+The subject of "Guinnevere" has been speculated as referring, alongside the three women Crosby described, to Nancy Ross who lived with him and, according to author David McGowan, did indeed draw pentagrams on walls.
+She left Crosby in 1966 for Gram Parsons, the grandson of a citrus fruit magnate; this has additionally been taken as an explanation for the choice of "an orange tree" in the song's lyrics.
+The song also deals with the importance of freedom; it features the pronounced refrain "we shall be free".